Pale-Blue-Dot-97/Minerva/README.md

 ## Acknowledgments

-I'd like to acknowledge the invaluable supervision and contributions of Dr Jonathon Hare and Dr Isabel Sargent towards this work.
+I'd like to acknowledge the invaluable supervision and contributions of Prof Jonathon Hare and Dr Isabel Sargent towards this work.

 Credit for new `minerva` logo goes to [DALL-E 2](https://openai.com/dall-e-2/).